awslabs/crossplane-on-eks/doc/rds-day-2.md

 Since static parameters do not support `immediate` apply option, specifying this in your composition could lead to some unexpected error.
 Therefore, extra care should be taken when exposing this resource to your end users.
 End users may not be aware of underlying engine specifications.

 Summarizing everything above effectively means there are a few general approaches to managing RDS configuration changes.
-1. You want to ensure that parameter group values in running cluster / instance match what is defined in your Git repository with no delay.
-The only sure way to ensure that is restarting the cluster/ instance during the reconciliation process.
+1. You want to ensure that parameter group values in the running cluster / instance match what is defined in your Git repository with no delay.
+The only certain way do this is by restarting the cluster/ instance during the reconciliation process.
-3. You can wait for parameter group changes to be applied during the next maintenance window.
+2. You can wait for parameter group changes to be applied during the next maintenance window.
 This means you may need to wait maximum 7 days for the changes to be applied.
-4. The change does not have to be applied immediately but it needs to happen sooner than 7 days.
+3. The change does not have to be applied immediately but it needs to happen sooner than 7 days.
 This requires a separate workflow to restart cluster / instance.